Hemel Hempstead: New town

-Hemel Hempstead was announced as candidate No 3 for a New Town in July 1946, in accordance with the government's "policy for the decentralisation of persons and industry from London".
-Initially there was much resistance and hostility to the plan from locals, especially when it was revealed that any development would be carried out not by the local council but by a newly appointed government body, the Hemel Hempstead Development Corporation (later amalgamated with similar bodies to form the Commission for New Towns).
+Hemel Hempstead was announced as candidate number three for a New Town in July 1946, in accordance with the government's "policy for the decentralisation of persons and industry from London".
+Initially, there was much resistance and hostility to the plan from locals, especially when it was revealed that any development would be carried out not by the local council but by a newly appointed government body, the Hemel Hempstead Development Corporation (later amalgamated with similar bodies to form the Commission for New Towns).
 However, following a public inquiry the following year, the town got the go-ahead.
 Hemel officially became a New Town on 4 February 1947.

 The initial plans for the New Town were drawn up by architect Geoffrey Jellicoe.
 His view of Hemel Hempstead, he said, was "not a city in a garden, but a city in a park."
 However, the plans were not well received by most locals.
 Revised, and less radical plans were drawn up, and the first developments proceeded despite local protests in July 1948.
 The first area to be developed was Adeyfield.
-At this time the plans for a revolutionary double roundabout at Moor End were first put forward, but in fact it was not until 1973 that the roundabout was opened as it was originally designed.
-It was quickly christened as 'The Magic Roundabout' by locals, echoing the name of the children's TV show.
+At this time, the plans for a revolutionary double roundabout at Moor End were first put forward, but in fact it was not until 1973 that the roundabout was opened as it was originally designed.
+It was quickly christened "The Magic Roundabout" by locals, echoing the name of the children's TV show.
 The first houses erected as part of the New Town plan were in Longlands, Adeyfield, and went up in the spring of 1949.
 The first new residents moved into their new houses in February 1950.

-At this time, work started on building new factories and industrial areas, to avoid the town becoming a dormitory town.
-The first factory was erected in 1950 in Maylands Avenue.
+At this time, work started on building new factories and industrial areas, to avoid the town becoming a dormitory town; the first factory was erected in 1950 in Maylands Avenue.
 As building progressed with continuing local opposition, the town was becoming increasingly popular with those moving in from areas of north London.
 By the end of 1951, there was a waiting list of about 10,000 wishing to move to Hemel.
 The neighbourhoods of Bennett's End, Chaulden and Warner's End were started.
-The Queen paid a visit shortly after her accession in 1952, and laid a foundation stone for a new church in Adeyfield – one of her first public engagements as Queen.
-The shopping square she visited is named Queen's Square, and the nearby area has street names commemorating the then-recent conquest of Everest, such as Hillary and Tenzing Roads.
+Queen Elizabeth II paid a visit shortly after her accession in 1952 and laid a foundation stone for a new church in Adeyfield; this was one of her first public engagements as Queen.
+The shopping square she visited is named Queen's Square and the nearby area has street names commemorating the then-recent conquest of Everest, such as Hillary and Tenzing Roads.
 This conquest is also celebrated in the name of a pub in Warners End – the "Top of the World".